 Razor burn and other forms of skin irritation are caused when a blade drags along or tears at your skin.

-Pre-shave oil (along with selecting premium razors for sensitive skin) can help diminish the appearance of razor burn and bumps, by lubricating the skin’s surface and minimizing irritation.
+Pre-shave oil can help diminish the appearance of razor burn and bumps, by lubricating the skin’s surface and minimizing irritation.

 Those with especially sensitive, rash-prone skin will likely reap the biggest rewards from using a high-quality pre-shave oil before beginning their grooming routine.